DanieleDeSensi/blink/README.md

 - pandas
 - seaborn

+## How to use the framework

+MUST BE CALLED FROM THE ROOT OF THE REPO!!!

 ## Repository structure
 This repository contains the following files and directories:
 - apps: Contains the Python code to launch the applications and benchmarks supported by the framework and to parse their output.